blacktm/tello/README.md

 # Fly Tello with Ruby!

-This gem will let you fly the [Tello drone](https://www.ryzerobotics.com/tello) using Ruby.
+This gem will let you fly the [Tello drone](https://www.ryzerobotics.com/tello) or [Tello EDU drone](https://www.ryzerobotics.com/tello-edu) using Ruby.

-## Your first flight
+## Your first Tello flight

 If you don't already have one, get a Tello drone!
 A [number of retailers](https://www.ryzerobotics.com/where-to-buy) carry them for $99 USD.
 (You _can_ also use the [test server](#test-server) packaged with this gem to simulate commands, but that's not nearly as fun.)